dehesa/CodableCSV/README.md

 <img src="docs/assets/Roadmap.svg" alt="Roadmap"/>
 </p>

 The library has been heavily documented and any contribution is welcome.
-Please take a look at the [How to contribute](docs/CONTRIBUTING.md) document or peer into a more detailed roadmap on the [Github projects](https://github.com/dehesa/CodableCSV/projects).
+Check the small [How to contribute](docs/CONTRIBUTING.md) document or take a look at the [Github projects](https://github.com/dehesa/CodableCSV/projects) for a more in-depth roadmap.

 ### Community

-If `CodableCSV` is not of your liking, the Swift community has other CSV solutions:
+If `CodableCSV` is not of your liking, the Swift community has developed other CSV solutions:
-- [CSV.swift](https://github.com/yaslab/CSV.swift) is a simpler library with a focus on conforming to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.

-  It offers an imperative CSV reader/writer and a row decoder.
-However, it lacks a CSV encoder, whole file decoding, and configurability (e.g. custom field/row delimiters, escaping scalar selection, presampling, etc.).
+-   [CSV.swift](https://github.com/yaslab/CSV.swift) offers an imperative CSV reader/writer and a _lazy_ row decoder and adheres to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.
+-   [SwiftCSV](https://github.com/swiftcsv/SwiftCSV) is a well-tested parse-only library which loads the whole CSV in memory (not intended for large files).
+-   [CSwiftV](https://github.com/Daniel1of1/CSwiftV) is a parse-only library which loads the CSV in memory and parses it in a single go (no imperative reading).

-- [SwiftCSV](https://github.com/swiftcsv/SwiftCSV) is an older/popular CSV parse-only library.
+-   [CSVImporter](https://github.com/Flinesoft/CSVImporter) is an asynchronous parse-only library with support for big CSV files (incremental loading).

-  It offers a well-tested imperative CSV parser with a slower development cycle.
-It lacks an imperative writer, an encoder, a decoder, and parsing configuration values.

-- [SwiftCSVExport](https://github.com/vigneshuvi/SwiftCSVExport) reads/writes CSV imperatively with great Objective-C support.
+-   [SwiftCSVExport](https://github.com/vigneshuvi/SwiftCSVExport) reads/writes CSV imperatively with Objective-C support.

-  It offers an imperative CSV reader/writer relying on the Objective-C toolchain, which makes it great to use on Objective-C project.
+-   [swift-csv](https://github.com/brutella/swift-csv) offers an imperative CSV reader/writer based on Foundation's streams.
+-   [CSV](https://github.com/skelpo/CSV) offers synchronous and asynchronous imperative CSV reader/writer and encoders/decoders.
+-   [CommonCoding](https://github.com/Lantua/CommonCoding) provides CSV encoder/decoder conforming to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.

 There are many good tools outside the Swift community.
 Since writing them all would be a hard task, I will just point you to the great [AwesomeCSV](https://github.com/secretGeek/awesomeCSV) github repo.
 Take it a look!
 There are a lot of treasures to be found there.